-The AMC Javelin was American Motors’ only foray into the popular “pony car” market, and the model that almost single-handedly transformed American from a peddler of Scotsman-like economy to a two-time Trans-Am racing champion.
+The AMC Javelin was American Motors’ only foray into the popular “pony car” market, and the model that almost single-handedly transformed American from a peddler of Scotsman-like economy to a two-time Trans Am racing champion.
 This week, we take a look at the 1968-1974 AMC Javelin and AMX, how they came to be, and why they disappeared.

-ROBERT EVANS AND AMC
+ROBERT EVANS AT AMC

 If the mid-sixties youth market could be summarized in a single word, it would be Mustang.
 Introduced in April 1964, the Ford Mustang was an astutely targeted appeal to the hearts and minds of the Baby Boom generation.
-It was cheap, it was sporty, and it offered a full measure of mass-produced individuality with a wide assortment of options and accessories.
-The Mustang was a colossal success, selling more than a million units in its first two years.
+The Mustang was cheap, it was sporty, and it offered a full measure of mass-produced individuality with a wide assortment of options and accessories.
+The Mustang was also a colossal success, selling more than a million units in its first two years.
 More seriously, it had outsold AMC’s entire 1965 line-up and was already inspiring a host of imitators.

-By the middle of 1965, even Abernethy admitted that the Marlin was not what AMC needed.
-Bob Nixon, by then the head of small car exterior design, started work on a replacement.
+By the middle of 1965, even Abernethy admitted that the Marlin was not what AMC needed and Bob Nixon, by then the head of small car exterior design, had started work on a replacement.
 This was initially known as Rogue, a name AMC was then using for the hardtop coupe version of the Rambler American.
 The new Rogue would be AMC’s entrée into the emerging “pony car” market.

 PROJECT IV AND AMX

 In October 1965, as the Rogue took shape, Chuck Mashigan’s advanced styling studio developed a design study for a sporty two-seat fastback coupe, also based on the Rambler American platform.
-Teague dubbed it “AMX,” American Motors Experimental.
+Teague dubbed it “AMX,” for American Motors Experimental.
 Although there were no specific plans for production, the AMX was an appealing design and had a strong influence on the development of the pony car project.

 Because the pony car was a considerable departure from anything AMC had done before — the company’s only previous sports car, the 1951-1954 Nash-Healey, was neither designed nor engineered in house — Teague proposed exhibiting prototypes of the AMX and other advanced styling studies, to show the public that AMC was moving in a new direction.

 Roy Abernethy teased visitors by implying that American might build something like the concept cars if response was strong enough.
 That was a little disingenuous because the pony car project — which bore a strong resemblance to the AMX and AMX II — was already well under way.
-The show did have one major influence on AMC product planning: Bob Evans was so taken with the Vignale-built AMX that he asked Teague to develop a production version in addition to the upcoming four-seater Mustang fighter.
+The show did have one major influence on AMC product planning: Evans was so taken with the Vignale-built AMX that he asked Teague to develop a production version in addition to the upcoming four-seater Mustang fighter.